AnnaRyb/markdownrepo/README.md

-# monitor your website with an eagle-eyed error detection tool
+# scan  with an eagle-eyed error detection tool
+# observe

 Have you ever wondered if it is possible to detect application flaws in a split second?
 It is now possible with the Session Replay feature.
-How does it work?
+This is how it works

   Example scenario
   Imagine an online shop, www.performancewear.com that sells clothing and accessories through a single-page application running on Amazon AWS.